ereneroglum/blog/content/posts/using_harbor_as_container_image_cache_for_kubernetes.md

 ---
-title: 'Simulating Air Gapped Kubernetes with Qemu and Libvirt'
+title: 'Using Harbor as Container Image Cache for Kubernetes'
 date: 2025-01-21T10:55:36+03:00
-tags: [ "kubernetes", "k3s", "libvirt", "qemu" ]
+tags: [ "kubernetes", "k3s", "libvirt", "qemu", "harbor" ]
 ---

-We will be simulating an air gapped Kubernetes install with QEMU and Libvirt.
+We will be simulating an Kubernetes install with QEMU and Libvirt and use Harbor to cache container images.

 We will have 4 VM's for this job